pydicom/pydicom/doc/tutorials/filesets.rst

   :attr:`~pydicom.fileset.FileSet.ID`, :attr:`~pydicom.fileset.FileSet.UID`,
   :attr:`~pydicom.fileset.FileSet.descriptor_file_id` and
   :attr:`~pydicom.fileset.FileSet.descriptor_character_set`.
-* Moving instances from the current directory structure to the one used by *pydicom*.
+* Moving SOP instances from the current directory structure to the one used by *pydicom*.

 You can tell if changes are staged with the